Jailed: Thug stamped on unconscious barman at Telford hotel

 Ms Lynette McClement , prosecuting, said Mr Haigh was on his first shift behind the bar in the Beacon on March 22, 2015, when he was attacked.
 He was punched in the face by another man, Logan Russell, which knocked him unconscious and caused a complex, displaced fracture.

 Egerton was then seen on CCTV to lift up his foot and stamp so hard Mr Haigh's body jolted with the force, Ms McClement said.
 Egerton was stopped from making a second stamp by the pub owner, she added.

 Expert evidence from a surgeon said that while the punch had caused the displaced fracture the stamp on the face would have made the injury worse.

 “It could have had potentially deadly consequences,” the report stated.

-In a victim impact statement, Mr Haye said the attack had had a devastating effect on him physically and mentally.
+In a victim impact statement, Mr Haigh said the attack had had a devastating effect on him physically and mentally.

-Russell was arrested and charged with assaulting Mr Haye and given an eight-month prison sentence, the court heard.
+Russell was arrested and charged with assaulting Mr Haigh and given an eight-month prison sentence, the court heard.